uglyog/clientside-haml-js/README.markdown

       </body>
 ```

-## Jasmine Test
+## Jasmine Tests
-For more information on what is implemented, have a look at the release notes and the jasmine test in the spec folder.
+For more information on what is implemented, have a look at the release notes and the jasmine tests in the spec folder.